DIVERGE: Diversity-Enhanced RAG for Open-Ended Information Seeking: Introduction

 \section{Introduction}

-Retrieval-Augmented Generation (RAG)~\cite{lewis2020retrieval} enhances LLMs' ability to ground responses in up-to-date external knowledge and improve response quality in knowledge-intensive tasks.
-However, most prior works~\cite{zhang2025faithfulrag,asai2024self,yang2018hotpotqa,yu2024evaluation} are built upon the hypothesis that \textit{each question has a single, clearly defined factual answer}.
-While this hypothesis enables effective factual grounding, it overlooks the fact that real-world information-seeking needs are often open-ended and admit \textit{multiple plausible answers}~\cite{wikimedia2030, arora_nav, arora_phd_thesis, jiang2025artificial}, as cultural backgrounds~\cite{hershcovich-etal-2022-challenges}, values~\cite{solaiman2021process}, and personal preferences~\cite{sorensen2024roadmap} equip individuals with diverse perspectives when seeking information.
+Retrieval-augmented generation (RAG)~\cite{lewis2020retrieval} enhances LLMs' ability to ground responses in external knowledge and improve quality in knowledge-intensive tasks.
+However, most prior works~\cite{zhang2025faithfulrag,yang2018hotpotqa,yu2024evaluation} are built upon the hypothesis that \textit{each question has a single, clearly defined factual answer}.
+While enabling factual grounding, it overlooks the fact that real-world information-seeking needs are often \textit{open-ended} where a query may have \textit{multiple plausible answers}~\cite{wikimedia2030, arora_nav, jiang2025artificial}, , as users' cultures~\cite{hershcovich-etal-2022-challenges}, values~\cite{solaiman2021process}, and personal preferences~\cite{sorensen2024roadmap} can shape which answers they find relevant, useful, or preferable.

-In open-ended settings, response diversity is a key evaluation criterion, supporting fair and inclusive representation of diverse viewpoints and mitigating the risk that homogenized LLM outputs narrow human creativity~\cite{rottger2025issuebench,zhang2025noveltybench}.
+In open-ended settings, response diversity is essential for representing diverse viewpoints fairly and inclusively, and for preventing homogenized LLM outputs from narrowing human creativity~\cite{zhang2025noveltybench}.
 At the same time, ensuring high answer quality while promoting diversity remains a key challenge~\cite{lanchantin2025diverse,shypula2025evaluating}.
-Prior work shows that current close-book LLMs, shaped by post-training objectives, often overlook output diversity, resulting in homogenized generation regimes~\cite{wright2025epistemic, jiang2025artificial}.
+Prior work suggests that post-training can cause current closed-book LLMs to concentrate probability mass on a narrower set of high-reward modes~\cite{karan2025reasoning,pandey2024brain}.
+As a result, these models often fail to preserve output diversity, leading to homogenized generation regimes.
 Although result diversification has been studied in information retrieval (IR)~\cite{khan2013scalable}, simply integrating diverse IR techniques into RAG pipelines does not guarantee diverse generations, leaving it unclear whether RAG systems can overcome the inherent homogenization tendencies of current LLMs.